Lasair API

 Ways to use the API

-The Lasair API uses either HTTP GET or POST.
+In addition to the Lasair client, you can uses either HTTP GET or POST.
 Arguments can be passed in the query string, as JSON or form encoded.
 Responses are JSON.
 There is a throttling system in the backend: users with an account get up to 100 calls per hour, but “power” users get up to 10,000 calls per hour.
 If you wish your account to be upgraded to power user, email Lasair-help

 The examples below show how to drive the API with either GET URL, POST curl or python with the ‘lasair’ package.
 The URL should be pasted into a web browser.
 The curl script pasted into a terminal window, and the python code copied into a file and executed as a python program.